-The strategy underperformed the MSCI ACWI IMI Index (net) in the period, relative performance was driven by stock selection in the information technology, industrials, and consumer discretionary sectors with North American and European exposures the primary detractors.
+The strategy underperformed the MSCI ACWI IMI Index (net) in the period as relative performance was driven by a combination of stock selection and allocation factors.
+Stock selection in the information technology and financial sectors and in North American were the primary detractors.
 While the overweight to IT was additive, negative selection was driven by an underweight position in Nvidia as it was purchased late in the quarter.
-Within industrials, Airbus and Ryanair were the primary detractors, while Ulta Beauty weighed on consumer discretionary returns.